shane-mason/essentialdb/docs/serializers.rst

     db =  essentialdb.EssentialDB(filepath=self.path, serializer=essentialdb.MsgPackSerializer())

-Beaware though, serializers not based on pickle will likely perform slower in most us cases and will not natively support many Python types, like datetime.
+Beaware though, serializers not based on pickle will likely perform slower in most use cases.
+Assitionally, they will not natively support many Python types (like datetime).
 You can add those to most serializers with custom hooks.
 EssentialDB does not include native support for non-builtin (de)serializers to avoid external dependencies.